Budgeting

 Best Time To Buy a Refrigerator

-Rotten produce and puddles on your kitchen floor usually indicate that your refrigerator is past its expiration date.
-Both scenarios are avoidable if you pay attention to the warning signs.
-Refrigerators don’t typically die suddenly.
-It’s a process.
-Like most electronics, deterioration is slow but evident if you know what to look for.
+When rotten produce accumulates and puddles form on your kitchen floor, your refrigerator is likely nearing its expiration date.
+These scenarios are completely avoidable when you recognize the early warning signs.
+Rather than dying suddenly, refrigerators deteriorate gradually—much like other electronics, the decline is slow but unmistakable once you understand what to watch for.

 What Is The Best Time To Buy A Refrigerator

-Warning Signs That It’s Time To Buy a Refrigerator
+Warning Signs That Signal Time for a New Refrigerator

 Older Fridge in Small Kitchen